Certificate in Community Engagement Art

 Information about the School of Visual and Performing Arts

-At FHSU’s School of Visual and Performing Arts, creativity thrives in a supportive and passionate community.
-Our programs in Art, Design, Music, and Theatre offer students the opportunity to develop their talents and prepare for rewarding careers in the arts.
-Whether you aspire to create visual masterpieces, perform on stage, or educate the next generation, our expert faculty provides hands-on learning experiences that inspire and challenge you.
+The School of Visual and Performing Arts at FHSU inspires creativity within a supportive and passionate community.
+Each program in Art and Design, along with Music and Theatre, offers students the opportunity to develop their talents and prepare for rewarding careers in the arts.
+Whether students aspire to create visual masterpieces, perform on stage, or educate the next generation, expert faculty provide hands-on learning experiences that both inspire and challenge.

-With access to state-of-the-art facilities and personalized mentorship, you’ll gain the skills and confidence needed to excel in your chosen field.
-From local exhibitions and major performances to internships and professional development opportunities, our programs equip you with the tools to make your mark in the world of visual and performing arts.
+With access to state-of-the-art facilities and personalized mentorship, students gain the skills and confidence needed to excel in their chosen fields.
+From local exhibitions and major performances to internships and professional development opportunities, these programs equip students with the tools to make a lasting impact in the world of visual and performing arts.